aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/page-setup-features/setting-fit-to-pages/_index.md

 ## **How to Print Worksheet as One Page Using Aspose.Cells for JavaScript via C++**

-To print Worksheet as one page: First, load the [sample file](sample.xlsx), and then you need to set the [**PdfSaveOptions.onePagePerSheet**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions/#onePagePerSheet--) property of the [**PdfSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions/) object.
+To print a worksheet as one page, first load the [sample file](sample.xlsx), and then set the [**PdfSaveOptions.onePagePerSheet**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions/#onePagePerSheet--) property of the [**PdfSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions/) object.
 Here is an example in JavaScript:

 ```html
 <!DOCTYPE html>